mrange/pt_src3/README.md

 The first time I saw a computer (Commodore 64) I was hooked.
 I was drawn to computers instinctively.

 ![Commodore 64](https://upload.wikimedia.org/wikipedia/commons/thumb/e/e9/Commodore-64-Computer-FL.jpg/1024px-Commodore-64-Computer-FL.jpg)
+> A friend of my had a Commodore 64 very much like this.

 I almost exclusively played games but tinkered in basic programming but I didn't understand much.
 I was greatly disappointed after pain stakingly typing in a bubble sort routine and there was no bubbles to be seen on screen.

 My mind was blown by the peek/poke listings so common in computer magazines.

 ![Code type in from biosrhythm.com](images/code-type-in.jpg)
-> How can anyone program this way?
+> I was stunned: How can anyone program this way?
 It makes no sense.

 Eventually I inherited my father's Atari 260 (extended to 1 Meg of RAM) and the monochrome hi-res monitor, 640x400 71 hz and paper white.